 Before we proceed, it is right for you to be aware that character count is very crucial in a LinkedIn profile.
 Punctuation, spaces, letters, and numbers are included in the character count.
 The list below will provide you the details for each field.

 You can see the headline under your name.
-Notice that by default, your current job title will be displayed in the headline followed by the company you work.
+Notice that by default, your current job title will be displayed in the headline followed by the company you work for.

 Generally speaking, those titles assigned by companies are unoriginal.
-Therefore it is often smart if you change it.
+Therefore it is smart to alter to something a little more unique, a little more you!
 Note that the headline that is well-chosen will give you 14 times more visibility in terms of views.

 To optimize your headline, consider the following three crucial components:

 Be sure that you have designated yourself as a professional in your major area of skill for which you want to be acknowledged.
-It would be wise if you choose a headline that matches your current skills and is not relevant to your past experiences.
+It would be wise if you choose a headline that matches your current skills, rather than one more relevant to past experiences.

 Why is that?
 Because it is a lot easier to rank in search results.
 You can also avoid the high competition in search results when you use long-tail keywords.

-As a sort of example, if you are a chemist, your point of interest includes physical and analytical chemistry.
+As an example, if you are a chemist, your point of interest includes physical and analytical chemistry.
 There would be more results for the keyword Chemist alone and hence, much more competition.
 But there would certainly be less if you use a long-tail keyword such as Physical and Analytical Chemist.

-Almost all individuals who have a LinkedIn profile also have profile pictures.
-But the question is, “Does your profile picture conform to the professional standards of the LinkedIn platform?”
+Most profiles contain LinkedIn profile pictures, but does your profile picture conform to the professional standards of the LinkedIn platform?

-Do not forget that LinkedIn has a very professional standard, unlike Facebook or Instagram.
-So if you want to optimize your profile, you should be able to convey a professional image.
+LinkedIn has a very professional standard, unlike Facebook or Instagram.
+So if you want to optimize your profile, you should be conveying a professional image.

 Below are tips on what to include in your LinkedIn profile picture: